ogati/nextjs-dashboard/README.md

 # nextjs-dashboard
-A repo for nextjs-dashboard project
+A repo for nextjs-dashboard project.